Marxed/Marxed/README.md

 <br />
 <br />

 hi, i'm [Marxed](https://ddd.me/), a passionate full stack web developer and a computer software engineer from Brazil.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces and functions.
-I take great care in the experience, development, and code quality of the things I build.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces and functions and continuing to study and learn every day.
+I take great care with the experience, development and code quality of the things I build (I'm perfecting myself to always raise that level).

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I'm also an open source enthusiast and maintainer.
+I've learned a lot from the open source community and I love how collaboration and knowledge sharing happens through open source.

 **languages and tools:**
 <br />